rh-ai-quickstart/ai-quickstart-contrib/user-guide.md

 ![rh-ai-kickstart-contrib-new-issue.png](assets/images/rh-ai-kickstart-contrib-new-issue.png)

-**Kickstart request** can be used to suggest a new kickstart.
+**Kickstart suggestion** can be used to suggest a new kickstart.
 Please note, all suggestions are welcome but there are no guarantees we'll be able to build it!

 Please use **Membership request** to request official membership to the AI